mli/new-docs/Rsite/README.md

 If adding new object files that future tutorials will depend on, you must update the makefile to ensure they get copied into the mxnetRtutorials/ subdirectory which is subsequently zipped and made available for user-download (so they can run the Jupyter notebooks themselves).

-## Commands to build the MXNet-R website: (homepage will appear in: ./build/index.html)

-make clean
-make

-Detailed descriptions:
+## Detailed descriptions of Makefile operations:

 # build documentation:
 cd ./source/